scharris/sqljson-query/docs/tutorial.md

   cidPlus1000: number | null;
 }
 ```
-This TypeScript module defines an interface `Drug` which matches the form of the result objects in the
+This TypeScript module defines an interface `Drug` which matches the form of the the result object in each
-query results.
-It also defines a constant for the parameter name as a convenience/safety feature, and
+row of the query results.
+It also defines a constant for the parameter name as a convenience/safety feature,
-lets you know the corresponding SQL file that was generated as well.
+and lets you know the corresponding SQL file that was generated from the same query specification as well.

 ## Adding Parent Tables